Author: Najla Ksouri

 theme_minimal() +

-As shown in the above barplot, CAMTA-corresponding motif detected in module M11, is the top significant pattern compared to those found in the negative control clusters which indicates that it may be considered as a potential candidate.
+As shown in the barplot above, the CAMTA-corresponding motif detected in module M11 is the most significant pattern when compared to those found in the negative control clusters.
+This indicates that it may be considered a potential candidate.

 Note 7: To reproduce the barplot with dyad results, just you need to create a new list files of all peaks_dyads-2str-noov_3nt_sp0-20_bg_monads.tab.